grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Reasons to use factories

 As you saw in the example, factories are objects responsible for creating other objects.
-They are used to achieve the separation of object constructions from their use when not all of the information necessary to create objects is known up-front.
-We put the part of the context we know in the factory, and supply the rest in a form of factory method parameters when available:
+They are used to achieve the separation of object constructions from their use when not all of the context necessary to create an object is known up-front.
+We pass the part of the context we know up-front (so called **global context**) in the factory via its constructor and supply the rest that becomes available later (so called **local context**) in a form of factory method parameters when it becomes available:

 {lang="csharp"}
 ~~~
-var factory = new Factory(upfrontKnownContext);
+var factory = new Factory(globalContextKnownUpFront);

 //...

-factory.CreateInstance(remainingPartOfTheContext);
+factory.CreateInstance(localContext);
 ~~~

 Another case for using a factory is when we need to create a new object each time some kind of request is made (a message is received from the network or someone clicks a button):

 {lang="csharp"}
 ~~~
-var factory = new Factory(upfrontKnownContext);
+var factory = new Factory(globalContext);

 //...